IOIO72/scad-rainbow/README.md

 ## Use OpenSCAD

-As the Thingiverse customizer has some issues, it's better to use OpenSCAD instead.

 1. **Download and install:** [OpenSCAD](http://openscad.org/) version 2021.01 or newer
 2. **Download:** The *.scad file of this model.
 3. **Start** OpenSCAD and **open** the *.scad file in it.
 4. **Open the customizer** via the menu "Window/Customizer"

-Now you can configure the model.
+Now you can configure the model and use the `F5` key to render the preview of your changes.

 ### Export your STL file

-If you're done with your labelling tag settings, you can export the STL file:
+If you're done with your model settings, you can export the STL file:

 1. Render the mesh by pressing the `F6` key.
 2. Wait until the rendering is finished.
 This might take some minutes.